 Reflecting on resources

-The overall goal of the Literacy for All communities of practice is to enhance teacher capacity to meet the literacy and communication needs of students with significant cognitive disabilities.
-Since the project started in 2011, different literacy resources and strategies have been identified and used in the classroom with students, analyzed for their effectiveness and appropriateness, and adapted to better meet the literacy needs of students with significant disabilities.
+The overall goal of the Literacy for All communities of practice was to enhance teacher capacity to meet the literacy and communication needs of students with significant cognitive disabilities.
+With each community of practice, different literacy resources and strategies were identified and used in the classroom with students, analyzed for their effectiveness and appropriateness, and adapted to better meet the literacy needs of students with significant disabilities.

 Participating teachers provided reflections on these resources as well as information on how they used them to support literacy development for their students.
 Please click on individual slides to enlarge them.